monerodocs/md/docs/interacting/monerod-reference.md

 Go to directory where you unpacked Monero.

-The [stagenet](/infrastructure/networks) is what your should be using for learning and experimentation.
+The [stagenet](/infrastructure/networks) is what you should be using for learning and experimentation.

 ```
 ./monerod --stagenet --detach                # run as a daemon in background